Constituent Voice: History

-Based on four years of field research, from 2008 it was called Constituency Voice.
-The organization that led the field trials, Keystone Accountability, first published the first technical describing the method, then called Constituent Voice, in 2013.
+Based on four years of field research, from 2008 it was introduced as Constituency Voice.
+The organization that led the field trials, Keystone Accountability, published the first technical note describing the method, now called Constituent Voice, in 2013.
 A revision of the original technical note was published in September 2014.
 Keystone sought and received a trademark for Constituent Voice in the United States in 2013.
 It became a registered mark in 2020.
 Constituent Voice® is licensed under the Creative Commons Attribution-ShareAlike 4.0 International license.

 Constituent Voice blends two important lines of thought in development.

 The main theoretical influence comes from Amartya Sen and Jean Drèze, who locate individual human ‘agency’ at the heart of development.
 Sen’s great synthesis work, Development as Freedom, concludes that development cannot be reduced to material well-being.
 Development is best understood as a package of overlapping political and economic mechanisms that progressively enable the exercise of freedoms that allow people to meet their basic needs and in other ways set the courses of their lives.

 The other intellectual debt acknowledged by Constituent Voice literature is to the work of Albert O. Hirschman on the nature of choice under limited choice conditions.
 Hirschman observed that when faced with unsatisfactory performance from an organisation, people might decide not to exit but to ante up – to engage to improve the organisation.
 Hirschman called this Voice.